sonamenil/Vectorier-Editor-Vector2/README.md

     * Then go to *Vectorier* > *Render object sequence*

  - **If you want to build a map :**
-    * In the inspector, enter your file path in the "Vector File Path" textbox to the Vector directory (where the executable game is)
+    * In the project settings, head to the Vectorier tab and enter your file path in the "Game Directory" box to the Vector's directory (where the executable game is located)
+    * Additonally, you can also make a game shortcut, and then enter your file path in the "Game Executable Path" to the shortcut. (eg. C:\Program Files (x86)\Steam\steamapps\common\Vector\Vector.exe - Shortcut)
     * Modify the preference to your likings.
     * Then go to *Vectorier* > *BuildMap*

+# Packages
+These are the quality of life tool included to make mapping more easier.
+ * Life Easer 1.4 from Thelastcube
+ * Cutscene Pack
+ * Movement Visualizer and reversed version from kubinka0505